vidbina/vidbina.github.io/_posts/2018-01-22-dbus-activation-and-nixos.markdown

 `share/dbus-1/services`.
 Problem solved!
 Now I know that uninstalling notify-osd will also remove the service for activation.

-Just not sure if NixOS will restart the DBus daemon once notify-osd is uninstalled or perhaps D-Bus keeps an eye on the dbus-1/services directory to appropriately respond to file changes.
+Just not sure if NixOS will restart the D-Bus daemon once notify-osd is uninstalled or perhaps D-Bus keeps an eye on the dbus-1/services directory to appropriately respond to file changes.